Netcracker/KubeMarine/documentation/Troubleshooting.md

         pod-eviction-timeout: "30s"
 ```

 The exact numbers should be chosen according to the environment state.
-If network or hosts may be unstable, these values should cover short nodes unavailability without pods redeployment, otherwise often redeployment may cause significant load increase and the cluster instability.
+If the network or hosts are unstable, these values should cover short nodes unavailability without redeployment of the pods.
+Often redeployment may cause significant load increase and cluster instability.

-At working clusters these variables can be adjusted manually by updating `/var/lib/kubelet/config.yaml` (for kubelet, at all the nodes) and `/etc/kubernetes/manifests/kube-controller-manager.yaml` (for controller-manager, at the masters).
+At working clusters, these variables can be adjusted manually by updating `/var/lib/kubelet/config.yaml` (for kubelet, at all the nodes) and `/etc/kubernetes/manifests/kube-controller-manager.yaml` (for controller-manager, at the masters).

 ## `kube-controller-manager` unable to sync caches for garbage collector